 Both Apple and Samsung phones will feature 5G connectivity.
-That's confirmed with the Note 20 and heavily rumored for the iPhone 12.
+That's available right now from the Note 20 and heavily rumored for the iPhone 12.
 The Note 20 supports all types of 5G networks, and so should the iPhone 12 Pro, though there's a rumor the less expensive iPhone 12 models may not work with high-speed mmWave-based 5G.

 iPhone 12 Pro vs. Galaxy Note 20 battery life and charging

 The Galaxy Note 10 didn't exactly wow us with its battery life, with the smaller of the two models lasting 9 hours and 25 minutes on our battery test where we have phones surf the web continuously over cellular until they run out of juice.
 That's a below average result for a smartphone.
 The Note 10 Plus fared better, at 10 hours and 47 minutes, though that was still short of the best phone battery life we've seen from the devices we test.

 Samsung clearly wants to improve things by boosting the size of the batteries in the Galaxy Note 20.
 The standard Note 20 offers a 4,300 mAh battery, a big step up from the 3,500 mAh power pack in the Note 10.
 The Note 20 Ultra uses a 4,500 mAh battery.